 Kular JK, Basu S, Sharma RI.
 The extracellular matrix: Structure, composition, age-related differences, tools for analysis and applications for tissue engineering.
 J Tissue Eng 2014; 5:2041731414557112. doi: 10.1177/2041731414557112.

 Li KYC.
 Bioprosthetic heart valves: Upgrading a 50-year old technology.
 Front Cardiovasc Med 2019. doi.org/10.3389/fcm.2019.00047

 Tissue and mechanical heart valves.
 Ann Cardiothorac Surg 2015; 4(4):399. doi: 10.3978/j.issn.2225-319X.2015.07.01.

 - Creative Team Managers: Daniela Benoit, Bebe Lemanowicz

 - Image Credits: Raunak Banerjee

 - Donald Schwartz joined Merck & Co., Inc. as a manager of global marketing communications, rising to his current role as an executive director of Merial’s US Business Operations with responsibilities for business development, market research, regulatory, customer care, veterinary technical solutions, public affairs, communications and business analytical functions.
 Don has also been the head of a successful advertising and communications agency specializing in pharmaceutical and technical products.

-Steve Bibevksi, M.D, Ph.D. is a pediatric cardiothoracic surgeon at Joe DiMaggio Children’s Hospital in Hollywood, Florida.
+Steve Bibevski, M.D, Ph.D. is a pediatric cardiothoracic surgeon at Joe DiMaggio Children’s Hospital in Hollywood, Florida.
 He is also a researcher affiliated with Florida International University’s Department of Bioengineering.
-Dr. Bibevksi performs surgery on children with various forms of congenital heart disease and one area of his research involves surgery on heart valves in children.
+Dr. Bibevski performs surgery on children with various forms of congenital heart disease and one area of his research involves surgery on heart valves in children.